ayushdixit1-av/spotify-discord-bot/README.md

 3. Prepare Files for Deployment
 Ensure the following files are in the root of your project directory:

-bot.py: The updated Python code for your bot (provided above, now using imageio-ffmpeg).
+bot.py: The updated Python code for your bot (provided above, now relying on FFMPEG_PATH environment variable).

-requirements.txt: (UPDATED - added imageio-ffmpeg)
+requirements.txt: (UPDATED - imageio-ffmpeg removed)

 discord.py[voice]
 spotipy
 yt-dlp
-imageio-ffmpeg

 Procfile: